Oxygen shortage in Amazon city forces mass patient transfer

 Manaus authorities recently called on the federal government to reinforce their dwindling stock of oxygen needed to keep COVID-19 patients breathing.
 The city’s 14-day death toll is approaching the peak of last year’s first wave, according to official data.

-In that first peak, Manaus consumed a maximum 30,000 cubic meters (about 1 million cubic feet) of oxygen per month, and that has more than doubled, to 76,000 cubic meters, according to a statement from the health secretariat.
-In his press conference, Gov. Lima criticized the multinational company that provides oxygen to Manaus’ public hospitals, White Martins, for the shortfall in supply.
+In that first peak, Manaus consumed a maximum 30,000 cubic meters (about 1 million cubic feet) of oxygen per day, and that has more than doubled, to nearly 70,000 cubic meters, according to White Martins, the multinational company that provides oxygen to Manaus’ public hospitals.
+In his press conference, Gov. Lima White Martins for the shortfall in supply.

 “Due to the strong impact of the COVID-19 pandemic, the consumption of oxygen in the city increased exponentially over the last few days in comparison with a volume that was already extremely high,” White Martins said in an emailed statement to the The Associated Press.
 “Demand is much higher than anything predictable and … continues to grow significantly.”